SimoneOdegard/reading-notes/code201/class-09.md

 - Gaps between cells: ```border-spacing``` and ```border-collapse```gives you control on what the distance is between cells.

 ## JS Ch 6 (243-292)
+There are several different event types that can trigger functions in JavaScript code.
+This is a way of the browser knowing something is happening.
+- UI events: when user interacts with browser's interface
+- Keyboard events: when user interacts with keyboard
+- Mouse events: when user interacts with mouse
+- Focus events: when an element gains or loses focus
+- Form events: when a user interacts with a form element
+- Mutation events: when the DOM structure is changed by a script

+**Triggering code**: or event handling.
+1. Select element: the element that users are interacting with
+1. Specify event (binding an event to a DOM node): what event on the selected nodes will trigger a response
+1. Call code: state what code will run when the event is triggered

+**Bind an event to an element**: Which event you are waiting to happen, and which element it will happen to.
+1. HTML event handlers (considered bad practice)
+1. Traditional DOM event handlers
+    - ```element.onevent = functionName;``` element is the element, onevent is the event, functionName is the code.
+You can only attach one function to each event handler.
+1. Dom level 2 event listeners
+    - ```element.addEventListener('event'), functionName [, Boolean]);``` element is the element, event is the event (event to bind nodes), functionName is the cod, [, Boolean] is the event flow (Indicates something called capture, and is usually set to false).
+Everything after the . is the method.

+**Event Flow**: HTML elements nest in other elements, ex, when you click on a link, you are also clicking on its parent element.
+Event bubbling starts at the most specific node and flows out to the least specific node.
+This is the default event flow.
+Event capturing is the opposite as it starts at the least specific node and flows inwards to the most specific one.
+Note, this is not supported in IE8 and earlier.
+Flow matters when your code has event handlers on an element and one of its ancestor or descendant element.
+(Javascript & Jquerey, Duckett, pg 261).

+**Event Delegation**: This lets you monitor events that happen to all the children of an element.
+- Works with new elements
+- Solves limitations with *this* keyword
+- Simiplifies your code

+**Different types of events**:
+- W3C Dom events: managed by the W3C.
+Most events are part of the DOM events
+- HTML5 events: still being devleoped.
+Details events that browsers are expected to suport, specifically used with HTMl
+- BOM (Brower Object Model) events: several of these events deal with touchscreen devices

+**Where events occur**: Event object can tell you where hte cursor was positioned when an event was triggered (Javascript & Jquerey, Duckett, pg 278).
+- Screen
+- Page
+- Client

+### Keywords
+- **Fire or Are Raised**: When an event occurs.
+User clicking a link would fire in the browser.
+- **Trigger Scripts**: After a user fires an event, it could trigger a script.
+- **Event Object**: When an event occurs, the event object tells you information about the event and the element it happened to.
+- **Load**: Used to trigger scripts that access the contentss of a page.
+- **Focus and blur**: When elements gain focus, the focus event fires for that DOM nodes.
+When an element loses focus, the blur event fires for the DOM node.

 [<== Back](https://simoneodegard.github.io/reading-notes/)